National Travel and Tourism Week: May 3-9, 2026

 • People visit Kenosha for a vacation, to visit family or friends, for business, to participate in a sports event, to attend a special event, and more.
 Among the events that draw tourists are Wisconsin Marathon, Country Thunder, Taste of Wisconsin, Bristol Renaissance Faire, and car shows.
 The Kenosha Homecoming Car Show - that takes place every three years - draws people from around the world.

-• Kenosha County tourism generated a record-breaking and historic economic impact of $434 million in 2023; a 2.2% increase over 2022.
-2023 marks back-to-back record years for Kenosha County tourism’s economic impact.
-Kenosha County tourism generated $26.1 million in local and state tax revenue in 2023.
+Kenosha County tourism generated $27.2 million in local and state tax revenue in 2024.
 Kenosha County currently ranks 16 out of 72 Wisconsin counties for total economic impact of tourism.
 Visitors' travel related expenditures include lodging, dining, attractions, shopping, special events, recreation, and transportation.
-(Economic impact figures for 2024 will be released in June 2025.)
+(Economic impact figures for 2025 will be released in June 2026.)

 • Enjoy Kenosha as if you were an out-of-town visitor experiencing our community for the first time.
 As you make the daily drive to work, school, or daycare, look around and appreciate what is here.
 Take the time to frequent our local parks, historic districts, restaurants, shops, museums, art galleries, and other attractions.